Research

 Molecular Basis of Aging

-We use the nematode C. elegans as a powerful model system to identify the evolutionarily conserved biochemical processes that control lifespan downstream of these classical interventions.
-We observed that aging worms exhibit a dramatic accumulation of lipoproteins called vitellogenins that are homologs of human apolipoprotein B – the causal driver of cardiovascular disease.
-Caloric restriction prevents this buildup, and reducing vitellogenin levels alone extends lifespan by over 60%, with no additional benefit from caloric restriction, suggesting that caloric restriction extends lifespan in part by inhibiting vitellogenesis.
-This observation suggests that diet- and age-dependent accumulation of lipoproteins is a conserved mechanism of aging in humans and C. elegans.
-By identifying such conserved mechanisms, we aim to lay the groundwork for rationally designed interventions to extend human healthspan.
+We use the nematode C. elegans to search for these mechanisms.
+We found that aging worms accumulate lipoproteins called vitellogenins, homologs of human apolipoprotein B. Apolipoprotein B is the causal driver of cardiovascular disease in humans.
+Caloric restriction prevents this buildup, and reducing vitellogenin levels alone extends lifespan by over 60%, with no additional benefit from caloric restriction (Yang et al. 2025).
+These results suggest that diet- and age-dependent lipoprotein accumulation is a conserved mechanism of aging shared by worms and humans.

 Selected publications related to this research direction: